Art Walks CLT

 South End East/West ArtWalk

-This artwalk starts at the East/West light rail station in South End and takes you along the rail trail and down the Design Center alley.
+This artwalk starts at the East/West light rail station in South End and takes you along the Rail Trail and down the Design Center alley.
 Tag the artist in your photos and enjoy the walk.

 PARKING: Paid lot along Doggett Street at Design Center Deck or Lowe's Deck and on street